devalc/Pi-VAT/README.md

   <img src="https://raw.githubusercontent.com/devalc/In-WPaT/main/www/Pi-VAT_hex.svg" width=50%/>
 </p>

 This repository contains a post-processing, interactive visualization, and analysis tool (Pi-VAT).
-It is an interactive tool for synthesis and decision support using multi-watershed, multi-scenario outputs from complex, geo-spatial water quality models.
-It is currently programmed to process outptus from two models:
+It is an interactive tool for synthesis and decision support using multi-watershed, multi-scenario outputs from complex, geospatial water quality models.
+It is currently programmed to process outputs from two models:

 - Online interface ([WEPPcloud](<https://wepp.cloud/weppcloud/>)) for the Watershed Erosion Prediction Project (WEPP)
 - Soil and Water Assessment Tool ([SWAT](<https://swat.tamu.edu/>)).

 Based on the multi-watershed, multi-scenario simulations from these models this tool facilitates interactive identification of sources areas and hotspots of the water quality metric of concern and areas that are suitable for targeted management.
-For these areas the tool also faciliates comparative analysis by quantifying and visualizing differences between different scenarios.
+For these areas, the tool also facilitates comparative analysis by quantifying and visualizing differences between different scenarios.

 ## Find this application in action here: